-Now you have read the symptoms of depression above, which of these or similar signs are you experiencing?
+Now you have read the typical symptoms of depression above, which of these, or similar signs are you experiencing?

 If you recognise at least some signs on most days, there is a strong possibility you might be depressed.
 Contact me today and take advantage of my FREE 15-20 minute telephone consultation.

-Regardless of why you may be depressed, the most important action for you to take now is to connect with someone who is able to listen, understand, and professionally support and guide you through and out of your struggles.
+Regardless of why you may be depressed, the most important action for you to take now is to get the help you need & connect with someone who is able to listen, understand and professionally support and guide you through the process of getting better and overcoming your depression.

-You certainly don’t have to face these challenges alone!
+You don’t have to face these challenges alone.